johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 child zones, and then resending the update immediately is likely pointless.

-# Limitation of Scope for the Proposed Mechanism

-DNS UPDATE is in wide use all over the world, for all sorts of purposes.
-It is not in wide use (if used at all) across organizational boundaries.
-This document only address the specific case of a child zone that makes a change in its DNS information that will require an update of the corresponding information in the parent zone.
-This
-includes:

-* changes to the NS RRset
-* changes to glue (if any)
-* changes to the DS RRset (if any)

-Only for those specific cases is the descibed mechanism proposed.

 # Management of SIG(0) Public Keys

 Only the child should have access to the SIG(0) private key.
 The